etzinis/unsup_speech_enh_adaptation/README.md

 # Unsupervised domain adaptation for speech enhancement with RemixIT
-CHiME 2023 task: Unsupervised domain adaptation for conversational speech enhancement baseline
+Also used as a baseline for the CHiME 2023 task: Unsupervised domain adaptation for conversational speech enhancement baseline

 We pre-train a supervised Sudo rm- rf [1, 2] teacher on some out-of-domain data (e.g. Libri1to3mix) and try to adapt a student model with the RemixIT [3] method on the unlabeled CHiME data.